 What are Computer Buses?-Types of Computer Buses

 Computer buses are the connection between two or more devices.
-The bus is a common path to transfer data and commands between CPU, memory and input devices, and output devices
+The bus is a common path to transfer data and commands between the CPU, memory input devices, and output devices

 A computer system consists of different devices.
-CPU must be able to communicate with all devices.
+The CPU must be able to communicate with all devices.
 The devices are connected together by a communications channel called a bus.
-A bus consists of set communication lines or wires.
-It is used to move a large number of bits in the form of electrical pulses from one unit to another.
+A bus consists of set communication lines or wires and moves many bits in the form of electrical pulses from one unit to another.

 The bus is used to connect the following units: